girlscript/winter-of-contributing/Python/Datatypes/Boolean Data Type in Python/Documentation/readme.md

  The Python Boolean type is one of Python’s built-in data types.\
  A Boolean variable can take two values; True or False. \
- Boolean do Comparison, Check equality/identity.
+ Booleans do Comparison, Check equality/identity.

  ---------------------